ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 When your function documentation describes the expected inputs to your function, there is less need to test unexpected cases.
 If misuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.

-Reusing logic from an existing package that is already tested does not require tests when we use that logic alone.
+Reusing logic from an existing package that is already tested does not require tests when you use that logic alone.
 You should be aware of whether your dependencies are sufficiently tested.
 Newly developed packages or those with very few users are more likely to not be thoroughly tested.